-The World Health Organisation (WHO) and NHS recommend exclusive breastfeeding for 6 months (so no solids or anything else other than breast milk) then continuing to breastfeed alongside solids until aged 2 or beyond.
+The World Health Organisation (WHO) and NHS recommend exclusive breast/ chest feeding for 6 months (so no solids or anything else other than breast/ chest milk) then continuing to breast/ chest feed alongside solids until aged 2 or beyond.

 How can I get started?

 - Firstly, have confidence in your body’s ability to do what it’s supposed to.
-There is only a tiny percentage of women that can’t actually breastfeed.
-Lots of women are not successful but this is usually down to unrealistic expectations of a newborn baby’s behaviour and/or misinformation from health professionals, or friends and family.
+There is only a tiny percentage of parents that can’t actually breast/ chest feed.
+Parents who are not successful usually put it down to unrealistic expectations of a newborn baby’s behaviour and/or misinformation from health professionals, or friends and family.

 Your baby’s tummy is tiny, and they really don’t need large volumes of milk.
 At first they will be getting colostrum which is jam packed with antibodies and will also help them pass their first stools (meconium).
 After roughly 3-4 days your milk should start to come in.

 If for any reason a health professional advises formula top-ups, please ask to see your hospital’s infant feeding coordinator who will support and help you.